astrohart/MFR/MFR.Objects.Expressions.Matches.Factories.Interfaces/README.md

-It is incumbent upon invokers of this method to first weed out any possible elements of the source value set that may make the `value` parameter get passed a blank string.
+It is incumbent upon invokers of this method to first weed out any possible elements of the source value set that may make the `findWhat` parameter get passed a blank string.

 <a name='T-MFR-Objects-Expressions-Matches-Factories-Interfaces-Properties-Resources'></a>
 ## Resources `type`